darrenchrist30/NBA-Stats-Analysis/README.md

   Easy-to-understand charts and graphs for better interpretation of the data.

 - 🌐 **Web-Based Interface**
-  Fully responsive UI built using PHP, HTML, CSS, and JavaScript.
+  Fully responsive UI built using PHP, HTML, CSS, Tailwind CSS, and JavaScript.

 ---